NarasimhaVenu/M3_Group52/RKE (Remote Keyless Entry)/1_Requirements/Readme.md

 |  LLR3  |  Press Blue switch thrice  |  Activate/Deactivate Alarm  |

 ## SWOT Analysis:
-* Strenghts:
+* Strenghts: By using the buttons on the remote we can control various functions of the car.

-* Weakness:
+* Weakness: Limited Range

-* Oppurtunities:
+* Oppurtunities: Can implement more features like knowing the status of the car etc

-* Threats: No major threats
+* Threats: Need to always carry the Key to lock/unlock the car, if lost may lead to theft.

 ## 4W's & 1H:
 * Who: Can be used by anyone who owns an automobile